Slevinski/slevinski.github.io/series/formal-signwriting/entries/fsw-and-swu/essay.md

 This matters because base, fill, and rotation are preserved across conversion.

 The base identifies the symbol family and is the part used for range tests such as writing, movement, punctuation, `hcenter`, or `vcenter`.

+The exact conversion arithmetic belongs in the technical notes.
+The paper-level point is simpler: FSW and SWU preserve the same symbol identity and coordinate model through different character strategies.

 ## Character inventory at a glance